 - Add the sliced peppers to the baking sheet with the olive oil coated asparagus and toss to combine.

-- Heat 1 tbsp of olive oil in a skillet over medium-high heat.
+- Heat 1 tablespoon of olive oil in a skillet over medium-high heat.
 Fry the halloumi slices 3 minutes per side until golden brown.

 - Spread arugula on a serving platter.
 Arrange roasted asparagus and peppers over the arugula.